 Scott Honeycutt holds a Ph.D. in American literature from Georgia State University.

-teaching program and teaching pedagogical methods
+coordinating the secondary school teaching program and teaching pedagogical methods

 courses.
-His research interests include nineteenth century nature writing, walking literature, poetry, and young adult
+His research interests include nineteenth century nature writing, walking

-hills of Appalachia.
+and walking the hills of Appalachia.